engrit-illinois/Get-AdUserGroupMembershipTree/README.md

 # Summary
-Returns data representing all the AD groups a given user belongs to, including a flat list of all groups and their ancestries.
+Returns data representing all the AD groups a given user belongs to, flattened into an array, but retaining information about whether membership in the groups are direct, nested, or both.

 # Requirements
 Must be run as your SU account in order for it to see and return all groups.
 Running as an account without full provileges will return only a subset of group memberships.